 Indians, especially the ones living in South Africa are in the line of fire.
 For the author obviously does not like them, their way of living, their way of doing business, their wealth and their spices.
 He even goes on to write on a study that claims that Indian women prefer black men to Indian men.
 I found that quite funny because there are studies available today that can analyze the data and give you exactly what you want.
 Reminds me of a saying ’If you beat the data enough, it will succumb to saying what you want it to say’.

-Language is abrasive, not the kind I really appreciate, but probably the kind world is moving towards and the kind the coming generations relate to.
-What I really appreciated is the authors wit and his analogies, an uncanny ability to relate things from entirely different worlds.
-In the last chapter he talks about himself, an attempt to redeem himself and I doubt that this piece may have been written specially for the Indian edition.
+The Moslems are Coming book language is abrasive.
+Not the kind I really appreciate.
+But probably the kind world is moving towards and the kind the coming generations relate to.
+What I really appreciated is the author’s wit and his analogies, an uncanny ability to relate things from entirely different worlds.
+In the last chapter of the book The Moslems are Coming, he talks about himself, an attempt to redeem himself.
+And I doubt that this piece may have been written especially for the Indian edition.

 The Moslems are Coming book reads like a blog.
 Thoughts of the author in various subjects that touch him either through personal or professional experiences without getting into too much depth.
 Read it to see the popularly known from a different angle.

 You may buy this book – The Moslems are Coming: Encounter with a Desktop Terrorist by Azad Essa at Amazon.